 Truth is he never had children of his own, but he acquired two step-kids in 1759 when he married widow Martha Dandridge Custis.
-Being the father of our country would give him enough parental angst, from directing battles during the Revolutionary War to his most un-king-like moment of rejecting a third term as president.
+Being the father of our country would give him enough parental angst, from directing battles during the Revolutionary War to his most un-king-like moment of rejecting the third term as president.

 Take Dad to Mount Vernon Estate, Museum & Gardens on the banks of the Potomac River to visit Washington's tomb, learn about his farming innovations and tour his distillery and grist mill.
 Dads get in free with a paid ticket, and George Washington will be roving the grounds to share fatherly advice.
 Yes, Dad, listen up.

 California missions: Middle-school students can thank Father Serra for the assignment of building a mission model for school that may have driven you and Dad crazy.
 The Franciscan monk from Spain, a father in title only, was born in Majorca before settling in New Spain (a.k.a.
 Alta California and its environs), where his religious ways made him the de facto father of California missions.

 Like many dads, he was flawed.
 History has dealt him a swift kick for believing that subjugating Native Americans to his Christian values was a good thing.
 Still, the 21 missions that stand -- some re-created, some authentic -- have become a rich history of life in 18th century California, the closest thing we have to a Jamestown, Va., or Plymouth Rock, Mass.